6-DoF-dynamic-content-software/software_code/SyntheticDynamicScenes/README.md

-# Blender to Point Cloud
+# Synthetic Dynamic Scenes Dataset

 All tests are done in Windows 10 and Blender version 4.0.
 Hopefully, they can work well in Ubuntu and MacOS.